Tarkastad Dutch Reformed Church

 Description

-The Tarkastad Dutch Reformed Church congregation was founded in 1863 and the cornerstone for the church was laid on 1 June 1877.
-This church was first used on 12 February 1880.
 The first organ, for which the “Juffrouwen Commissie” paid £730, was commissioned in 1884.
 During the Anglo-Boer War, the church was damaged by enemy troops.
-Not sure if this refers to the Boers or the British.
-In 1903 the wire fence around the church was replaced with bars and gas lamps were installed, which were replaced by electric lights in 1931.
+Repairs had to be made to the church in 1903, and during this time the wire fence around the church was replaced with steel bars and gas lamps were installed, which were replaced by electric lights in 1931.

 Over time, the church became too small for its growing congregation and between 1912 and 1915 major expansions took place.
 Among other things, three galleries were built to double the seats from 480 to 960, the floor was raised at the back so that it sloped down to the front and new benches were inserted.
 The second dedication of the church was held on 6 February 1915.